Prohelion/prohelion.github.io/docs/Open_Source/10_Contributing.md

 At this point, you're ready to make your changes!
 Feel free to ask for help;
 everyone is a beginner at first :smile_cat:

-## View your changes in across multiple broswers or tablets
+## View your changes in across multiple browsers or tablets

 One of the biggest challenges we have with our code is making sure that it works across a range of tablets / PCs / phones and the various technologies that people bring in to race environments.